AlexandraWilliams7/Belly_Button_Plotly/README.md

 # Belly_Button_Plotly
 ## Overview
-The Belly Button Plotly project was done to help client display bacteria samples collected.
+The Belly Button Plotly project was done to help a client display bacteria samples collected.
 The client wanted a webpage that contained several graphs and charts that responded based on the test subjects number.
 As a new test subject number is selected the graphs show information about the bacteria collected from that test subject.

 ### Purpose
-The purpose of this project was to display yhe following skills:
+The purpose of this project was to display the following skills:
 1. The understanding of Plotly
 2. JavaScript coding
 3. Building an HTML